clairedn/cuda_multimulti_DDM/README.md

 ### Creating Input Files

-You might create the necessary input files directly using terminal commands.
+Create the necessary input files directly using terminal commands.
 The following is just a random example.

 ```bash
 # Create tau values (lag times)